cutonbuminband/rcounting/README.md

 ...
 ```

 Reddit limits us to 60 api requests per minute, and we can get at most nine comments for each api request, so it takes a bit of time.
-If you have the [Pushshift API Wrapper](https://psaw.readthedocs.io/en/latest/#) you can ask the logging tool to use that instead by passing the `--use-psaw` flag on the command line.
+We speed that up by: using the [Pushshift API Wrapper](https://psaw.readthedocs.io/en/latest/#) to query an archive of reddit comments instead of reddit itself.
 This is faster, but doesn't work for the very oldest threads, or the very newest ones, and some comments are just missing.
 For full usage information, try typing `python3 log_thread.py -h`.

 The output of the logging script is two csv files called `results/table_{something}.csv` and `results/log_{something}.csv`.
 Taking a peek at the past one, it looks as follows: